sporto/gleam-valid/README.md

 The `Ok` branch has the valid output.

 The `Error` branch has a tuple `tuple(error, List(error))`.

 The first value is the first error.
 The second value is a list with all errors (including the first).

 ## Validators

-See the [API Docs](https://hexdocs.pm/valid/) for the list of included valids.
+See the [API Docs](https://hexdocs.pm/valid/) for the list of included validators.

 ## Custom property validator